viesturz/tapchanger/Assembly.md

 When clicking together, both bolts should contact the bearings simultaneously.
 Them being off too much will cause some unwanted twisting loads.
 I have not paid much attention to getting this exactly right and have not had any problems.

+Final step - add a drop of CA glue at the base for the scew head to lock it in place.